full-path/ridesheet/src/user-guide/data-fields.md

 :   Calculated using Google Maps travel estimates.

 `|Run OK?|`
 :   Shows whether a specific combination of driver and vehicle is valid at the given day and time for the trip.
+Requires the driver and vehicle availability to be specified in `Runs` first.

 ### Customers